Coarse-graining effect in axonal wiring databases confirms the exponential distance rule: Data

 \section{Data}

-When investigating the distribution of axonal lengths in the brain, researchers often encounter two distinct types of data formats that differ significantly.
-In the ideal scenario, comprehensive information regarding the lengths of all neurons within the brain is available (as illustrated by the example of the mouse brain on the left-hand side of Figure 1).
-However, in most cases, the data is more coarse-grained, consisting of bundles of neurons that connect different regions of the brain.
-In this latter scenario, the distances between brain regions are predetermined, and the distribution of these distances is influenced by the number (or width) of neurons connecting the respective regions (depicted on the right-hand side of Figure 1).
+When exploring the distribution of axonal lengths in the brain, researchers frequently encounter two distinct types of data formats that exhibit significant differences.
+In the ideal scenario, comprehensive information regarding the lengths of all neurons within the brain is available, as illustrated by the example of the Drosophila brain in the upper panel of Figure \ref{fig:dataPanel}a) \cite{CodexApp}.
+This dataset contains the axonal length of approximately thirty thousand neurons in the central connectome of Drosophila \cite{Scheffer2020}.
+Another similarly detailed dataset obtained with retrograde tracing provides the length for approximately two million axons crossing the white matter of the mouse brain \cite{Horvt2016}.
+However, in most cases, the data is coarse-grained, describing bundles of neurons that connect different regions of the brain \cite{Betzel2018}.
+In this scenario, we have an inter-region distance matrix, and numerous axons connecting the same two areas will be assigned equivalent lengths (depicted in the upper panel of Figure \ref{fig:dataPanel}b).

-The variations in the available data types result in significant disparities in the shape of the distribution of axonal lengths.
-In the case of exhaustive data, the distribution exhibits an exponential pattern, reflecting the well-established Exponential Distance Rule (EDR) mentioned earlier.
-However, when analyzing the coarse-grained data, a noticeable deviation from this pattern is observed for smaller distances, indicating a pronounced influence of the coarse-graining effect.
-Figure 2 provides a visual comparison illustrating these differences.